 The Chandler Unified School District is pleased to offer an alternative path to certified teaching that removes barriers such as cost and time required in traditional college programs.
 The Educator Preparation Program (EPP), known as Chandler RISE, will prepare individuals to receive a Classroom-Based Standard Elementary K-8 or Mild-Moderate Special Education K-12 teaching certificate.
-This Arizona state accredited program will begin accepting applicants for the 2023-2024 school year in January 2023.
+Each year in the spring, the district will determine the teacher need and open up the application process for the following school year.
+An application, interview, and an in-box activity are among the preliminary steps for entrance into the program.

-The program provides a two-year model that combines classroom experience, coaching, and more than 200 hours of professional development each year.
-Candidates begin the school year in their own classrooms, supported through mentoring at both their own site and from the district program coordinator.
+The program provides a two-year model that combines classroom experience, coaching, and more than 400 hours of professional development each year.
+Candidates begin the school year in their own classrooms as the teacher of record and are supported through mentoring at both their own site and from the district program coordinator.
 RISE teachers will earn the CUSD base teacher salary each year of the program and will receive health insurance and other benefits including matching retirement contributions, holiday pay, and earned paid sick time.

 The application window is now closed for the 2023-2024 cohort.